A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Create a home sensory zone

-- Monitor your child’s responses and adjust accordingly
+- Monitor and adapt based on your child’s responses

-Remember, supporting a child with sensory processing differences isn’t about changing who they are – it’s about providing tools and environments that help them engage comfortably with the world around them.
+Supporting a child with sensory processing differences means providing tools and environments that help them engage comfortably with the world around them.

-About the Expert: Anne Barber, is the founder of Reaware Outreach, a nonprofit organization providing psychotherapy to neurodivergent clients.
-Her organization focuses on breaking down socioeconomic barriers to accessing care, specializing in supporting individuals with various neurodivergent conditions.
+About the Expert: Anne Barber is the founder of Reaware Outreach, a nonprofit offering psychotherapy to neurodivergent clients and breaking down barriers to care.

-The information provided in this article is intended for general educational purposes only and should not be considered a substitute for individualized professional advice.
-Although not directly compensated for her input to this article, Ms. Barber receives indirect financial benefits from products purchased.
-Her opinions are her own and are not influenced by any financial incentives.
+The information in this article is for educational purposes only and not a substitute for professional advice.
+Anne Barber’s opinions are her own.